 Through regular collaboration within its various areas, Student Affairs provides caring support and service to each individual student so that they may go on to contribute to the well-being of the College community and beyond.
-Assistance is provided to students in the areas of Academic Support Services (Advisement and Tutoring), Accessibility Services, Career Services, Counseling Services, Opportunity Programs, and Pastoral Care.
+Assistance is provided to students in the areas of Academic Support Services (Advisement and Tutoring), Accessibility Services, Career Services and Counseling Services.

 In addition, the department provides the following other holistic student support services.
 The Maria Cares Fund assists Maria College students who encounter an unforeseen financial emergency that would prevent them from continuing their education at Maria.
-Maria Market Food Pantry is available to members of the campus community affected by financial hardship or food insecurity.
-Finally, the STAR (Student-at-Risk) Initiative serves to identify students who are facing academic, spiritual or personal challenges and direct each to the resources that will help them overcome such obstacles.
+E-FARM is available to members of the campus community affected by financial hardship or food insecurity.
+Finally, the SEA (Student Engagement Alert) Initiative is an early-alert program designed to support students who are facing academic challenges that prevent them from fully engaging with their coursework.
+Working in partnership with faculty, the SEA Initiative connects students with discipline-specific academic success coaches to help realize their academic goals and potential.

-INTEGRATIVE SERVICES Advisement
+INTEGRATIVE SERVICES ADVISEMENT

-New students who intend to enter the Associate Degree in Nursing program (students with the GSN designation) and those who intend to enter the Practical Nursing Certificate program (students with the GSQ designation) are provided with "wrap-around services" during the semester(s) preceding acceptance into their chosen programs.
-New students receive one-on-one assistance in maneuvering the factors related to being a Maria College student.
+New students who enroll in the general studies program are provided with "wraparound services" during the semester(s) preceding acceptance into their chosen programs.
+New students receive one-onone assistance in maneuvering the factors related to being a Maria College student.
 The Integrative Services Advisors work closely with new students to provide advisement, help smooth the progress of course registration, and support students at critical points during pre-program semesters.
-The Advisors promote connections and communication between students and the many offices, services and supports of the College, including but not limited to Admissions, Registrar, Financial Aid, Student Financial Services, Information Technology (IT), The Maria Bookstore, and Student Support Services including Accessibility Services, Tutoring, and Counseling.
+The Advisors promote connections and communication between students and the many offices, services and supports of the College, including but not limited to Admissions, Registrar, Financial Aid, Student Financial Services, Information Technology (IT), The Maria Bookstore, and Academic Success Services, Coaching, and Counseling.